National Highway 64 (India)

-National Highway 64 (NH 64) is a National Highway in India connecting Maliya in Morbi District and Hazira Port in the Indian state of Gujarat traveling 528 km long distance.
+National Highway 64 (NH 64) is a National Highway in India connecting Maliya in Morbi District and Dandi in state of Gujarat traveling 528 km long distance.

+Before renumbering, the stretch from Anand to Dandinown as NH 228, while the section from Ahmedabad to Anand was known as NH 8.
+This latter stretch is shared with the new NH 48.